 Border To Border Trail Night “Moonshadow” Bike Rides

-July 2 (10pm start) and July 30 (9pm start) - Celebrate the almost full moon with a car free ride along the Huron, on the new Border to Border trail from Dexter's Mill Creek Park to Hudson Mills Metropark.
+July 30 and August 27 (9pm start) - Celebrate the almost full moon with a car free ride along the Huron, on the new Border to Border trail from Dexter's Mill Creek Park to Hudson Mills Metropark.
 Casual pace ride is 10-15 miles long.
 All riders are asked to have working front and rear lights.
 Park behind the Fire Station at Mill Creek Park in Dexter.
 For more information call Jim & Jennifer Bryson at 734-424-2802.
 Sponsored by the Ann Arbor Bicycle Touring Society (you don't need to be a member to participate in the rides -www.aabts.org).

 Adopt A B to B Trail Segment